Question – I don’t care for Sauvignon Blanc wines but my friend loves them. How can our tastes be so different?

 The question might rephrased as Sauvignon Blanc – straight up or tamed?

 If we have a Sauvignon Blanc wine at one of our local wine tastings, we know to order fewer bottles of it than other wines in the tasting.
 People just don’t seem to drink as much of it as other white wines, even in hot summer months.
 Classic Sauvignon Blanc (SOH-vihn-yohn BLAHN) wines, especially those from the cool climate of New Zealand, can instill a love-hate relationship.
 It is a wine that shouts out its pungent, brash personality but it can be too much acid for many wine lovers.
 For others, however, Sauvignon Blanc sings a dry, crisp freshness and becomes their “go to” wine.
 No one can deny that frequently there are 180 degree differences in wine taste preferences and this wine variety points that out in spades.
-Even though I am not a great fan of New Zealand Sauvignon Blanc, I really enjoy it with a vinaigrette dressed salad at a midday lunch especially in the warmer summer months; its just not my “goto” sipping wine.
+I really enjoy Sauv Blanc with a vinaigrette dressed salad at a midday lunch especially in the warmer summer months; its just not my “goto” sipping wine.

 Actually, two prominent chemicals seem to play major roles in its aromas and tastes.
 One called 2-methoxy-3-isobutylpyrazine (ibMP) is described by some wine enthusiasts as a dusty, grassy or green pepper aroma.
 Another Sauvignon Blanc sulfur containing compound, 4-mercapto-4-methylpentan-2-one (MMP), gives off a subtle odor exactly like cat’s urine when in a particular concentration range.
 When in a weaker concentration, it exudes an herbal scent somewhere between a citrus-sage description and spicy.
 Some wine drinkers are put off by this aroma that they call “cat’s pee” while others like its pungency and think it really adds to the complexity and the personality of the wine.